acerock/CppToCSharpTools/readme.md

 To complete the .cs file with method bodies we have to look at the .cpp file for the implementations.
 Also, the .cpp file defines the order of the method implementations in the .cs file, so when the order is different as in the .h file, we will move the method to match the ordering in the .cpp file.
 This will allow us to do a side-by-side compare of the C++ file and the C# file.

-In addition the C++ defines the parameter names.
+In addition the C++ controls the parameter names for the methods.
 As we remember, the declaration in the header file defines the parameter defaulting (if any) but not the final parameter names (as this might not be given at all) so we applyes the defaulting to the .cpp method definition.

 ### Classes with bodies in multiple .cpp files
 There is no 1 to 1 relation with .h files and .cpp files.
 The body of a method can be in .cpp file with same name as the .h file, but in many cases this is not true, and the method bodies can be spread around multiple .cpp files.